 Q: 5: What is being done on the government or societal level to achieve gender equality in Nigeria?

 Some government organizations are preaching gender equality, but I feel we are preaching it with the wrong approach.
-Because the men defend their wrong practices with the Bible and most people feel that the Bible is partial to women but that’s not true.
-There are also social media campaigns, one-on-one talks with men.
-I would say we are trying to get rid of this mentality but it is very hard to change because men are scared of the change that comes with the truth and challenges their authority and monopoly.
+Because the men defend their wrong practices with the Bible, most people feel it is partial to women, but that’s not true.
+There are also social media campaigns and one-on-one talks with men.
+I would say we are trying to get rid of this mentality.
+Still, it is very hard to change because men are scared of the change that comes with the truth and challenges their authority and monopoly.

 Q: 6: Has gender Inequality in Nigeria affected your life?
 If yes, how?

 Yes, it has; I have been asked not to get angry because I’m a woman, and women are not supposed to be angry.
 Obviously, I was seen as just a woman and not a human with emotions.
 I have also been asked to do all the chores in a house I share with my partner while he sits without trying to be more supportive.
 He doesn’t see it as his job but only mines, and he helps only when he wants.

 If he saw it as our job to clean the house, he wouldn’t have to assist occasionally but at all times since we both work from home.
 I have been told that if I get married, my job would be on hold, or I would have to seek a job with fewer working hours because I would have kids.
 I have also been told not to be too ambitious.